alan-turing-institute/data-safe-haven/docs/roles/researcher/user_guide_msrds.md

 This is a virtual machine (VM) with many different applications and programming languages pre-installed on it.
 Once connected to it, you can carry out data science research while remaining completely isolated from the internet.

-- Click on the `DSVM Main (Desktop)` app to start running the desktop.
+- Click on the `SRD Main (Desktop)` app to start running the desktop.

   You will now **receive a call or mobile app notification** to authenticate using MFA.